 Introduction to HTML Favicon

-Favicon is the short form of favorites icon also termed as bookmark icon can be defined as a small logo with .ico file extension, not with any other .bmp or .gif file usually seen in address bar with personalized image of the frequently visited URL, helps to advertisement, promote or made as a standard trademark, meanwhile plays an important aspect in the website like google, Facebook where we have noted a small logo in the left side of the address bar which gives a professional look as well as appears in the users favorites bookmarks and also without favicon icon the website remains generic web page icon and favors as the shortcut from the favorite’s icon.
+Favicon is the short form of favourites icon also termed as bookmark icon can be defined as a small logo with .ico file extension, not with any other .bmp or .gif file usually seen in the address bar with a personalized image of the frequently visited URL, helps to an advertisement, promote or made as a standard trademark, meanwhile plays an important aspect in the website like google, Facebook where we have noted a small logo in the left side of the address bar which gives a professional look as well as appears in the users favorites bookmarks and also without favicon icon the website remains generic web page icon and favors as the shortcut from the favorite’s icon.

 The sample real-time example is shown below.
 Clicking favorites in the bookmark show typical icons.
 Even some Web services using XML and search engines make use of the favicon for their uniqueness.